Last updated: 9 June 2026

 Does Sprive work with my mortgage lender?

 Sprive supports 14 major UK lenders including Nationwide, Halifax, Barclays, HSBC, NatWest, Santander, Lloyds, TSB, Virgin Money, Yorkshire Building Society, Coventry Building Society, Accord Mortgages, RBS, and First Direct.
-If your lender is not on the list, you cannot use the app.
+If your lender is not on the list, you cannot use the app at present.

 Is the cashback feature worth it?